E-Zijlstra/ez-volume-normalizer/README.md

 - Run the executable that you find under releases, or compile the source code yourself. (see below)

 # Changelog
+v0.7.1
+ - Fixed limiter overshooting when using attack.
 V0.7
  - Various fixes and improvements
  - Limiter tracks normalizer downregulation.
 This prevents over attenuation when the normalizer reduces volume faster then the limiter releases.